 In a divorce, family law or child custody matter, a default judgment can be an option for some parties to pursue.
 In some cases, a default judgment might be entered against them.
 They might wonder if there is anything they can do about it.

-A default judgment can take place where one party has been served the pleadings (or motion) in the case and the time-deadlines for filing a responsive pleading have passed.
-The responsive pleading can vary based on the type of case.
-But it is typically referred to as an “answer.”
+A default judgment happens when one party is served the pleadings (or motion) in a case and the deadline for filing a responsive pleading is passed.
+The responsive pleading varies based on the type of case and is called an “answer.”

 Many are not sure what they get by taking a default judgment

 If you are going through a divorce or family law matter where a default judgment is a relevant issue, Stange Law Firm, PC can help.
 You can contact us at 855-805-0595.